MewsSystems/gitbook-connector-api/use-cases.md

 ### Data pull

 Each Mews property creates a unique set of services and related products based on what they offer to their guests.
-Upselling integrations pull the relevant product information, (e.g. name, unique identifier, price), and store it in their system for future use.
+Upselling integrations pull the relevant product information (e.g. name, unique identifier, price) and store it in their system for future use.
 A list of all the services a property offers can be requested using [Get all services](operations/services.md#get-all-services).
 The response contains a unique identifier which can then be used to pull all related products using [Get all products](operations/services.md#get-all-products).

 If the integration is offering room upgrades to guests, it is important to take availability of spaces into account.
-To map the initial space configuration of the property, use [Get all spaces](operations/enterprises.md#get-all-spaces) with the extent `SpaceCategories` set to true.
-Space (room) availability is returned per space category (room type) in the response to [Get service availability](operations/services.md#get-service-availability).
+After mapping the configuration of the property in your system, space (room) availability is returned per space category (room type) in the response to [Get service availability](operations/services.md#get-service-availability).

 ### Adding items
 Once all of the products, services and related information are correctly stored in the upselling system, the next step is the posting of a selected product into Mews.
 How this product should be posted into Mews depends on whether it exists as a product in Mews and which type of service it belongs to.